 - The Business Role in Creating a 21st-Century Social Contract (Business for Social Responsibility, 2020): BSR’s report (71 pages in full, 9-page summary linked here) focuses on creating a new social contract in business, focused on ample collaboration between public and private entities, so that we can face future challenges at scale.
 This review highlights the opportunity areas specifically for businesses.

 - Do managers have a role to play in sustaining the institutions of capitalism?
-(Henderson and Ramanna, Brookings, 2016): Advocates for and examines the role of managers in weighing corporate political responsibility with traditional shareholder primacy when lobbying.
+(Rebecca Henderson and Karthik Ramanna, Brookings, 2016): Advocates for and examines the role of managers in weighing corporate political responsibility with traditional shareholder primacy when lobbying.
 Builds a strong case and suggests that companies consider whether the public is informed or has the necessary expertise.

-- The Complicity of Corporate Sustainability (Schendler, SSIR, 2021) A CSR veteran argues that historical approaches to corporate sustainability have undermined systemic change, and that the time has come to look at public policy aspects of solutions.
+- The Complicity of Corporate Sustainability (Auden Schendler, SSIR, 2021) A CSR veteran argues that historical approaches to corporate sustainability have undermined systemic change, and that the time has come to look at public policy aspects of solutions.

 - Financial System Transformation (World Benchmarking Alliance, 2021): Deep analysis of how to incorporate CPR into financial institutions, with a benchmarking proposal to drive successful market signaling initiatives.
 (See pg 3-20)